 The Masters of Science in Information (INFOMS) provides a course-based degree targeted at future information professionals.

-Through highly interdisciplinary curriculum, community interaction opportunities, and emphasis on information engagement, the MS-I program aims to produce generations of information professional and researchers who have the knowledge, skill, and ability to collaborate across disciplines to solve real world information problems and address grand information challenges of today and the future.
+Through highly interdisciplinary curriculum, community interaction opportunities, and emphasis on information engagement, the MS-I program aims to produce generations of information professionals and researchers who have the knowledge, skill, and ability to collaborate across disciplines to solve real-world information problems and address grand information challenges of today and the future.

 The School of Information is well positioned to provide world-class graduate education in many of the sub-disciplines of Information.
 In particular, our faculty has expertise to support graduate education in Information Ethics, Intellectual Property Rights, Information and Social Network Analysis, Computational Intelligence, Data Science, Information Systems, Healthcare Informatics, as well as Biodiversity and Ecological Informatics.
 The School is actively engaged in collaborative research in other departments around the University of Arizona as well as other U.S. and international universities and research institutes.

 The number of units to complete the degree is 30 units of credit.